Have you ever stared at one of your trees and thought, “This would look so much better over there!”?

 To answer Dan’s question—it depends!
 While there’s a general time to uproot during the year, the best time is determined by your tree species.

 Just like pruning, the best time of year to transplant a tree is when it’s dormant in spring or fall.
 In fall, transplant before the first frost.
-In spring, plan to relocate before the tree starts sprouting.
+In spring, plan to relocate before the tree starts leafing out.

 While you want your tree to be dormant, you don't want to transplant trees during winter.
 You risk root damage when there's frost in the soil.
 Plus, the ground is often frozen, making the whole process much more difficult!